Marco Sison: Acting career

 Aside from singing, Sison was also into movie acting.
-His first movie was the romantic drama Beautiful Girl by Seiko Films, released in 1990.
+His first movie was a romantic comedy movie, Annie Batungbakal was released in 1979, then his follow up film the romantic drama Beautiful Girl by Seiko Films, released in 1990.

 His second movie was José Rizal, where he plays national hero Pio Valenzuela who accompanied the titular national hero (played by Cesar Montano).
 It was released by GMA Films on June 12, 1998, during the Philippine Independence's 100th anniversary.
 The movie also won as Best Festival Movie in the 1998 Metro Manila Film Festival.

 His third movie was the comedy film (and also his first) Who's That Girl, where he made his special participation in the film as a funeral singer.

 Political career

 Sison served as a municipal councilor of Biñan for two terms.
-He initially planned to run for vice governor of Laguna in 2001 but decided to instead retire from politics and give way to Board Member Dan Fernandez, who would go on to win the election.
+He initially planned to run for vice governor of Laguna in 2001, but decided to back out and support Board Member Dan Fernandez, who went on to win the election.

 He then served as provincial board member from the 1st district of Laguna for one term from 2004 to 2007.
 In 2007, he ran for vice governor of Laguna as the running mate of incumbent Governor Teresita Lazaro, but lost to fellow Board Member Ramil Hernandez of the 2nd district.
 After his loss, he migrated to Los Angeles with his family.